What Are Keywords & How They Work in PPC

 - Branded keywords include company names (e.g., Amazon, Target).

-- Generic keywords typically cover ambiguous keywords, and can also be referred to as short tail keywords (e.g., “running shoes,” “plumbing,” “towing”).
+- Generic keywords typically cover ambiguous keywords, and can also be referred to as short-tail keywords (e.g., “running shoes,” “plumbing,” “towing”).
 The gist of a generic keyword is that we don’t understand their intent yet.
 There is nothing in the search that shows us whether this person is looking to buy a pair of shoes, or if they are just searching for different kinds of shoes.

-- Transactional keywords are keywords that have both a strong and weak purchase intent.
+- Transactional keywords are keywords that have both strong and weak purchase intent.
 As long as there is some purchase intent, then you can label a keyword a commercial keyword.
 This is everything from “Nike running shoes” to “plumbing services.”

-- Locational keywords cover everything that’s related to a location and are very powerful for location-based companies.
+- Locational keywords cover everything related to a location and are very powerful for location-based companies.
 Often these are your typical home services.
 It can be a city name (e.g., “towing company San Francisco”) or an actual request to show ads that have companies “near me” (e.g., “towing company near me”).

-- Long-tail keywords cover keywords that consist of more than 3-4 words (e.g., “Nike running shoes for marathon”).
-They are typically highly transactional meaning they have higher conversion rates than the other keyword types.
+- Long-tail keywords cover keywords that consist of more than 3-4 words (e.g., “Nike running shoes for a marathon”).
+They are typically highly transactional, meaning they have higher conversion rates than the other keyword types.

 - Informational keywords cover keywords where people are simply looking for information.
 This can be anything from “Sears store directions” to “how to get rid of a wart.”
 You would rarely use info-keywords for Google Ads.

-Quick note: The buckets above are not either or.
+Quick note: The buckets above are not either-or.
 Just because a keyword is “long” doesn’t mean it can’t also be a branded or an info-keyword.

 Keywords Across the Buyer’s Journey